mikrono/tModLoaderWiki_kr_ko/ExampleMod-Reference-Guide.md

 Look for ExampleItem

 ## I want to learn more about tooltips for items
-Look for Face and ExamleDrawTooltip
+Look for Face and ExampleDrawTooltips

 ## I want to make a bag item that gives rewards
 Look for ExplorerBag